mitiga-recruiting/service-boilerplate-ts/README.md

 # TypeScript and Fastify Service Boilerplate
 Welcome, fellow Mitiga candidate.
 We're glad you're here :-)

 Please follow the directions to get started with this boilerplate.
-Make sure the server and tests are running on you machine **before** the interview.
+Make sure the server and tests are running on your machine **before** the interview.

 We wish you the best of luck :-)